-The question grew into a film and a story still unfolding..
+The question grew into a video series ( in post production) and a story still unfolding..
 It started a Tamang women’s education program, and a fast growing international tribe of people of all ages, living the adventure of life: The Friendily, our Family of Friends!
 With the help of this documentary, the Beyond the Smile program has the potential to become a nation building tool, both in Lura, and wherever women and their families in a mountain village want to take charge of their destiny.

 Beyond the Smile is a story about friendship, sharing and making a difference.
 It can be your story too!
 Click HERE to find out how!

 In 1997, I became the first Australian to climb the highest peak on each continent, as well as the first Australian woman to climb Everest.
 In fact, I was on four expeditions to Everest before I reached the summit!
 Four!
 I’ll tell you all about it in later posts…